medavox/articles/Musicollab.md

 When all active players skip their turn, the song is finished, and you have to post it somewhere for everyone to enjoy :)

 Or it's just over when it's over.
 Just remember to share it!
 If you want.
-Whatever man.
+Whatever man

 You can work on what you want to add next even when it's not your turn.
 Just be aware that someone else might alter the song structure along the way!